gantry/docs/pages/01.gantry5/03.configure/04.layout-manager/docs.md

 ![Choosing a Layout Preset](choosing2.png) {.border .shadow}

-Selecting on one of the **Configuration** options will copy the **Layout Manager** setup from the selected Configuration and load it into the one you are working in.
+Selecting one of the **Configuration** options will copy the **Layout Manager** setup from the selected Configuration and load it into the one you are working in.
 This is a quick way to base your layout on another Configuration without having to manually duplicate it.

 >>>> In the initial beta, your Layout Preset will automatically replace any **Particles** or **Positions** you have assigned.
 In the future, we plan to have it keep your changes across presets as long as these Particles are placed in sections that exist across presets.